caragian/dashboard/Dashboard_JSON/README.md

  **EXAMPLE JSON CREDENTIALS FILE TO LDAP SERVER**

- The specify the group to deploy the dashboard, is necessary to change the field **memberOf=CN=xxxxx**
+ To specify the group to deploy the dashboard, is necessary to change the field **memberOf=CN=xxxxx**

      {
         "config" : [